ory/docs/docs/oathkeeper/pipeline.md

 Read more about the
-[principal components and execution pipeline of access rules](api-access-rules.md) if you have not already.
+[principal components and execution pipeline of access rules](api-access-rules.md) if you haven't already.
 This chapter explains the different pipeline handlers available to you:

 - [Authentication handlers](pipeline/authn.md) inspect HTTP requests (e.g. the